antzm/data-science/excel-intro.md

 Otherwise, if the format 1,23 is used, then the arguments in the Excel functions should be separated with a semicolon (;) as the comma is reserved for the decimal numbers.

-Thus, if we would like to use the RANDINT() function to get a random number i.e. between 1 and 100, then we should write:
+Thus, if we would like to use the RANDBETWEEN() function to get a random number i.e. between 1 and 100, then we should write:

 * In the American versions of Excel, or when we write decimals as 1.23:

-=RANDINT(1, 100)
+=RANDBETWEEN(1, 100)

 * In the European versions of Excel, or when we write decimal as 1,23:

-=RANDINT(1; 100)
+=RANDBETWEEN(1; 100)

 > Important: Sometimes we may find on-line examples where the comma is used to seperate the arguments in an Excel function.
 If though we are using a European version of Excel, those examples simply won't work and we should firstly replace all the commas with semicolons, so that the functions will work.